soyashinkai/PHi-C/README.md

 The other seven arguments of the command represent the followings:

--   SAMPLE:
+-   SAMPLE: the number of samples to obtain optimized output.
--   ALPHA1:
+-   ALPHA1: the learning rate of the optimization for
--   ALPHA2:
+-   ALPHA2: the learning rate for
 -   STEP1:
 -   STEP2:
 -   ITERATION:
--   INIT_K_BACKBONE
+-   INIT_K_BACKBONE: initial values of _k<sub>i, i+1</sub>_.

 ### 4. Validation of the optimized contact matrix data